AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 However, the above proposal of linearizing the LHS before checking overlap (plan (A)) makes a nonsense of exploiting coincident overlap, because when we freshen the LHS we no longer bind the variables in the RHS. **So the proposal abandons support for coincident overlap between standalone type instances**.
 (It's worth noting, though, that there is already no support for coincident overlap between branched type instances, or between a singleton type instance and a branched one; it is currently only supported between singleton type instances.)

 Plan (B) above has a better relationship with coincident overlap, but not quite a rosy one: in the event that an infinite type is needed to show the overlap, we don't have a well-defined substitution to apply to the RHS.
 It is conceivable to allow coincident overlap only when the unification algorithm produces a bona fide substitution.
-But, there may be no need for this.

-However, we can recover coincident overlap with in a branched instance: see [here](new-axioms/coincident-overlap).

 ## Concrete Proposal

 - Use plan (B) to check for overlap.
 Thus, our two problematic instances of `F`, at the top, will conflict.

-- The current coincidence check (see [here](new-axioms/coincident-overlap) for more information) is no longer straightforward and will be removed.
-(Don't yell yet.
-Keep reading.)
+- Continue to allow coincident overlap in standalone instances.

 - Allow coincident overlap within branched instances.
-This recovers the lost coincident overlap check on unbranched instances.
 See [here](new-axioms/coincident-overlap) for more information.

 - Optional: Change the syntax for branched family instances, as described [here](new-axioms/closed-type-families).